 Ellen is a senior planner with the City of Mountain View and previously worked as a design and research assistant at Sub-Art (a non-profit promoting art in transit projects), an outreach intern at M.I.G., and most recently as an associate planner at the City of Cupertino.
 Ellen earned her master’s degree in planning with an emphasis on sustainable land use from USC and her bachelor’s degree in landscape architecture from UC Davis.
 She is the Mentorship Director for the Northern Section.

-An associate editor on Northern News since 2020, Davis has been a survey researcher at UC Berkeley’s Transportation Sustainability Research Center and a graduate research assistant at San Jose State University’s Mineta Transportation Institute.
-He has co-authored several publications, including Mobility on Demand: Planning and Implementation, published by USDOT.
-Davis holds a master’s in urban planning from San Jose State and a BA in screenwriting from Loyola Marymount University.
+An associate editor on Northern News since 2020, Richard is a transportation consultant at Steer.
+Previously, as a graduate research assistant, he has co-authored several publications, including Mobility on Demand: Planning and Implementation, published by USDOT.
+Richard holds a master’s in urban planning from San Jose State and a BA in screenwriting from Loyola Marymount University.

 Diana is the Planners4Health coordinator for Northern Section.
 In 2020, she was recognized by APA California for the development of the Planning and Health in the Time of COVID webinar series.
 Diana is an Urban Planning Justice Manager with Just Cities.
 Previously, she was an Intermediate Planner at Raimi+Associates in Berkeley and a Research and Data Analyst at Advancement Project California in Los Angeles.
 Diana holds a master’s degree in urban and regional planning from UCLA, with a focus on community economic development and the intersection of the built environment and health.
 Her B.A. is in urban and regional planning with a minor in GIS from CSU Northridge.